 Our favorite color options are Aqua Blue and Living Coral, and there are so many options, you can make your MacBook Pro match the rest of your life.
 And if you don't want a bright color, you can get one of the minimalist options: frost, clear or black.
 Just note that this is for the MacBook Pros with USB-C ports, made from 2016 and onward.

-If you prioritize protecting your investment, and don't care if your case looks a little drab, the Thule Gauntlet sleeve is a good pick.
+If you prioritize protecting your investment and don't care if your case looks a little drab, the Thule Gauntlet sleeve is a good pick.
 Its dual-zipper design means it covers all of your MacBook Pro while you've got it closed, but it's also made so that you can keep the MacBook Pro inside the case when you're using it as a laptop.
 It uses straps to keep the MacBook and case in place, so remember to take the straps off when you close the Gauntlet completely, to avoid accidentally draining your battery because the case doesn't close all the way.

 As the Amazon reviews of the Gauntlet say, don't expect to fit anything but the MacBook Pro inside this sleeve.
 That means finding somewhere else to stow your charging brick, USB-C cable and accessories.
-Still, the Gauntlet provides enough protection where you won't need to worry about it banging against other things in your bags.
+Still, the Gauntlet provides enough protection that you won't need to worry about it banging against other things in your bags.

-The 16-inch model of the TopCase 2-in-1 hard cover is one of the most affordable options on this best MacBook Pro cases list, while also including a keyboard cover — a huge perk if you spill your beverages a lot.
+The 16-inch model of the TopCase 2-in-1 hardcover is one of the most affordable options on this best MacBook Pro cases list, while also including a keyboard cover — a huge perk if you spill your beverages a lot.
 Don't let the brand name fool you: The TopCase 2-in-1 features a bottom half as well, which is designed to ventilate and distribute heat.
-And at only half-a-pound, it's barely adding any weight to your already-light MacBook Pro.
+And at only half a pound, it's barely adding any weight to your already-light MacBook Pro.